That's me at 15 months old, getting a head start on my book career.

 Now, after some 50 books and hundreds of shorter pieces, I find that I can write naturally and easily for 10 to 14-year-olds and, with a little brain adjusting, write well for 7 to 9-year-olds.
 I just can't wrap my brain around preschool and kindergarten and picture books.
 I admire people who can.

 Learning new things, like the bottomless topics in the fields of science and history, is the number one reason I do what I do.
-I'm rarely bored, and I get to read tons of great books and articles as part of my research.
+I'm rarely bored.

 What else do you like about writing?

-I also get to interview fascinating people—astronauts, forensic scientists, police detectives, and so on.
+I also get to interview fascinating people—astronauts (Sally Ride, Jack Lousma, Tom Jones—I'm a space fanatic!), forensic scientists, police detectives, amazing kids, and others.
 Among my favorite interviews:

 • a pilot who flies through hurricanes, routinely as part of his job (but not always so routinely).